PFKimmerle/Substack/README.md

 # Substack
-This repository contains a collection of Python projects featured in articles on my Substack website, [PFKimmerle Substack](https://pfkimmerle.substack.com/).
+This repository contains a collection of projects featured in articles on my Substack website, [PFKimmerle Substack](https://pfkimmerle.substack.com/).

 ## Repository Structure
 This folder contains individual Python projects demonstrating specific functionalities and applications.